Code-Institute-Submissions/personal-website/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment
 I have currently deployed my Portfolio on GitHub Pages using the master branch.
 The site will update on all new commits to the master branch.
-I use 'git commit' to commit to the local repository and the use 'git push' to send ant changed to the master branch.
+I use `git commit` to commit to the local repository and the use `git push` to send ant changed to the master branch.

 You can run this repository locally by pasting `git clone https://github.com/kushberrycream/personal-website.git` into your terminal.